How could the Corona crisis affect companies, employees and their careers as well as the job market?

 How could the Corona crisis affect companies and employees as well as the labor market?

 So far, it is not possible to predict with any certainty how the current Corona crisis will change the labor market, as there is still no end in sight.
 While there was a slight drop in unemployment figures in many regions at the beginning of March, this trend is not expected to continue.
 With the economy currently almost at a standstill, new hires are holding off for the time being.
 Instead, companies are trying to bridge a temporary shortage of sales with short-time work in order to at least retain their employees.
 Short-time working was also increasingly used during the economic crisis around 12 years ago.
 However, at that time it was mainly industry that was affected, whereas today there is a mixture of structural change, crisis and virus.
-Accordingly, there are hardly any industries that are not affected by the Corona crisis.
+Accordingly, there are hardly any industries and careers that are not affected by the Corona crisis.
 Experts are therefore already predicting that the number of short-time workers will be even higher, as was the case in 2008 and 2009.

 What opportunities could there be for employees after the Corona crisis and a return to rising economic growth?

 Politicians are clearly backing a strategy of gradually ramping up the economy again.
 Only when this will occur remains an open question.
 However, it is foreseeable that numerous companies will be able to record significant economic growth again after the crisis.
 Accordingly, they are dependent on motivated, committed and experienced employees who can contribute to the fulfillment of the company's goals.
 Most importantly, the corona virus is already leading to an increase in digital processes.
 It is becoming increasingly clear to many companies how important digital transformation is for economic survival.
 Accordingly, it is conceivable that many new positions will have to be filled, particularly in technical professions.
-So the chances of getting a fresh start professionally are definitely high, even after the crisis.
+So the chances of getting a fresh career start are definitely high, even after the crisis.

 So why is it the right time to think about future-oriented IT training?